NSombekke/Logic-LLM/blogpost.md

   </tr>
 </table>

-#### Language Grounding Results
-We test the parsing on two datasets.
-The first consists of 36 benchmark inctances crafted by experts in the nl2spec study [5].
-Each of these examples has been selected by LTL experts to cover a variety of ambiguities and complexities.
-We use their formatted intances, in addition we have prompted the LLM to replaced the propositions a,b,c,d to create more realistic sentences.

-The second dataset is derived from commands in the *drone planning* domain, adapted from [8].
-This test set is generated from the planning domain introduced by [8], This environment is a 3D grid world that consists of three floors, six rooms, and a single landmark.
-We created a test set with multiple-choice options from their natural language descriptions and corresponding LTL formulas.

 We aim to evaluate how well the LLM performs the conversion task from natural language to LTL, especially in cases where it needs to generalize from few examples (few-shot learning).
 The evaluation consists of two stages: (1) the conversion of the natural language command into LTL, and (2) the subsequent conversion of the multiple choice options (each formlated in natural language) into runs.